BestTimesToVisit.com Logo

 Walking

-The historic Walled City and the charming neighborhood of Getsemani are best explored on foot.
-This allows you to soak in the atmosphere, discover hidden plazas, and appreciate the colonial architecture at your own pace.
+The historic Walled City (Ciudad Amurallada) and the charming Getsemaní neighborhood are best explored on foot.
+This allows you to soak in the colonial architecture, discover hidden plazas, and stumble upon local eateries.

 Tip:Wear comfortable shoes and stay hydrated, especially during the midday heat.
-Start your explorations early in the morning or late afternoon to avoid the most intense sun.
-Get lost intentionally – it's the best way to find the most photogenic streets and local gems.
-Be aware of street vendors and their persistent sales tactics.
+Start your exploration early in the morning or late afternoon to avoid the most intense sun.
+Be mindful of uneven cobblestone streets.
+While generally safe, be aware of your surroundings and avoid displaying expensive jewelry or electronics openly.

 Motorcycle Taxis (Mototaxis)